apache/arrow/docs/source/format/Intro.rst

 ======================

 Run-end encoding is well-suited for representing data containing sequences of the same value.
 These sequences are called runs.
-Run-end encoded array has no buffers of its own, but has two child arrays:
+A run-end encoded array has no buffers of its own, but has two child arrays:

 *  **Run ends array:** holds the index in the array where each run ends.
 The run ends